-Program 8.2.2 completes the bicycle network in the Plan Area and surrounding areas as envisioned in Alameda County's 2012 Bicycle and Pedestrian Master Plan for Unincorporated Areas.
+Program 8.2.2 completes the bicycle network in the Plan Area and surrounding areas as envisioned in Alameda County's 2012 Bicycle and Pedestrian Master Plan for Unincorporated Areas, and any future updated version..
 Incomplete bicycle paths deter bicycle transportation, forcing cyclists to either share lanes with vehicular traffic or ride along the sidewalk, impacting pedestrian mobility and safety.
 A complete bike path network improves safety and efficiency of bicycle travel.